yakovlevkll/lucidum101/temp/Derivatives - Tasks 2.md

 3. Consider the function
 $$f(x) =\dfrac{2x + 2}{x^2 - x + 2}$$
 a.
-Write the equation of the tangent line to the graph of f at the point of cut with the axis of the ordinates.
+Write the equation of the tangent line to the graph of $f$ at the point of cut with the axis of the ordinates.
 b.
 Determine the points of the curve in which the tangent line is horizontal.

 4. Let $f(x) = x^2 \cdot e^{-ax}$ where $a \ne 0$.